 sudo killall coreaudiod

-in the input window, and the press Enter.
+in the input window and press Enter.
 Type in your password if asked.

 3. Once you reset the API, test your sound to make sure it’s working properly.

 Sometimes the solution to an audio problem is as easy as turning off your computer and turning it on again.
 If you can’t hear audio or your audio quality is poor, it may be a good idea to completely shut down your Mac.
-Unlike a restart, shutting down your computer ends all processes and clears your RAM, which should also resolve most lingering audio issues.
+Restarting your computer is a good way to fix various audio issues including any stuttering or crackling audio noises coming from your internal speakers.

 Zap the NVRAM